johanley/special-relativity-core/README.md

 asserts that by implementing a physics theory in code, you gain deeper insight into the theory.
 I'm hoping that this is the case with this little project as well.

+*"The purpose of computing is insight, not numbers."* - attributed to R. W. Hamming

 ## What I've learned so far in this project

 **Working with units in which c=1 is natural and desirable.**